Biden says US won't supply weapons for Israel to attack Rafah, in warning to ally

 Biden, in an interview with CNN, said the U.S. was still committed to Israel's defense and would supply Iron Dome rocket interceptors and other defensive arms, but that if Israel goes into Rafah, “we’re not going to supply the weapons and artillery shells used.”

 The U.S. has historically provided enormous amounts of military aid to Israel.
 That has only accelerated in the aftermath of Hamas’ Oct.
 7 attack that killed some 1,200 in Israel and led to about 250 being taken captive by militants.
 Biden's comments and his decision last week to pause a shipment of heavy bombs to Israel are the most striking manifestations of the growing daylight between his administration and Israel Prime Minister Benjamin Netanyahu’s government.
-Biden has said that Israel needs to do far more to protect the lives of civilians in Gaza.
+Biden said Wednesday that Israel’s actions around Rafah had “not yet” crossed his red lines, but has repeated that Israel needs to do far more to protect the lives of civilians in Gaza.

 The shipment was supposed to consist of 1,800 2,000-pound (900-kilogram) bombs and 1,700 500-pound (225-kilogram) bombs, according to a senior U.S. administration official who spoke on the condition of anonymity to discuss the sensitive matter.
 The focus of U.S. concern was the larger explosives and how they could be used in a dense urban area.